 The locomotive became part of the Norfolk & Western system in the 1960s after a merger with the Nickel Plate.
 On April 5, 1985, the locomotive was signed over to the Steamtown Foundation in Scranton, PA, as part of a trade which gave the Virginia Museum of Transportation in Roanoke, Virginia, clear title to the A-class steam locomotive N&W #1218.

-Today the 514 has been repainted to its original Nickel Plate colors.
-While not part of the historic collection, it is used in the yards for switching and as a backup locomotive when the historic steam locomotives experience problems.
+Today, #514 appears in it's original Nickel Plate colors.
+While not part of the historic collection, it is used in the yards for switching and as a backup locomotive while our historic steam locomotives undergo maintenance and repair.